ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 - decode the sampled latent space into a reconstructed image $x' \sim D_{\omega}(x' \mid z)$

 ## The backward pass

+The VAE uses **likelihood maximization** to learn this joint distribution $P(x,z)$.
+Likelihood maximization is the process of maximizing the similarity between two distributions.
+In our case these distributions are the distribution over our training data (the data generating process) and our parametrized approximation (a convolutional neural network).

 We do the backward pass to learn - maximizing the joint likelihood of an image $x$ and the latent space $z$.